moonlight-0810/moonlight-0810.github.io/_pages/about.md

 <div class="home-wrap">
   <p>
     Hi!
 I’m <strong>Shuowen Li (李硕文)</strong>, a third-year M.S. student in Optical Engineering at
-    <strong>Tsinghua University</strong>, advised by Prof. Liangcai Cao.
+    <strong>Tsinghua University</strong>.
 I also work as a research intern at the
-    <strong>Academy of Arts &amp; Design</strong>, mentored by Prof. Haipeng Mi.
+    <strong>Academy of Arts &amp; Design</strong>.
 Previously, I received my B.S. in Physics from
-    Lanzhou University, where I studied nanomaterial design under Prof. Hao Jia.
+    Lanzhou University.
   </p>

   <p>